 FALSE IDENTIFICATION AS PEACE OFFICER ATTORNEY FAQs

 Have you been charged with False Identification as Peace Officer?
-Call criminal lawyer Paul Saputo at (888) 239-9305.
+Call criminal lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

 False Identification as Peace Officer is classified in the Texas Penal Code under Title 8 “Offenses Against Public Administration,” Chapter 37 “Perjury And Other Falsifications.

 The current Texas law is as follows:1